Mi'kmaq history and people: February – or Apiknajit

 - On February 2 is Mnumkwej Na'kwekm or Ground Hog Day.

 - On February 9, 1906, Henri Lejeune died in Clam Bank Cove (Lourdes).
-He was son of Jacques Lejeune (aka James Young) and Catherine Jesseau of St. George’s (originally from the Bra d’Or lakes area in Cape Breton, N.S.)
+He was son of Gabriel Young and Sarah Riley from the Bra d’Or lakes area in Cape Breton, N.S.
 Henri was wife of Susan Duffenias.

 - On February 9, 1896, in Stephenville, Lawrence Chaisson of De Grau, son of Phillip-Nazaire Chiasson and Elizabeth Renouf married Josephine Chaisson, daughter of Julien Chiasson and Genevieve “Jane” Benoit.